 Foxtel is an obvious go-to for bundled entertainment, with their Telstra-powered NBN broadband a perfect fit with the latest channel packs that are now better value for viewers than ever before.
-You can go for the Foxtel Plus bundle (including a wide range of channels encompassing everything from news and lifestyle to premium drama) with 50 Mbps broadband and unlimited Australia-wide phone calls for only $124 a month – or add either Sports HD for $25 or Movies HD for only $20 more (activating HD across all Foxtel channel in the process).
+You can go for the Foxtel Plus bundle (including a wide range of channels encompassing everything from news and lifestyle to premium drama) with 50 Mbps broadband for only $124 a month – or add either Sports HD for $25 or Movies HD for only $20 more (activating HD across all Foxtel channel in the process).

 What About Foxtel Now & BINGE?

 Australia’s one of those rare countries where two streaming services attract customers by the millions, and Foxtel Now has proven to be a vital part of the streaming landscape with its vast range of shows and movies of all kinds.
 Then there’s BINGE, which only recently launched.

-Fortunately, Foxtel Now can be added into your Telstra home internet plan.
-Bundling this streaming service with your broadband plan earns you the reward to try all of Foxtel Now’s channel packs for one month free.
-BINGE can also be added into your Telstra broadband plan, which scores you up to three months of the service offered free to Telstra customers.
+Conveniently, Foxtel Now can be added onto your Telstra home internet plan.
+Bundling with your broadband plan grants you the ability to try all of Foxtel Now’s channel packs for one month free.
+BINGE can also be added onto your Telstra broadband plan, with up to three months of the service offered free to Telstra customers.